IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 #
 -->

-# Creating and Invoking Actions
+# Create and Invoke Actions

+In this section, we will show you how to work with IBM Cloud Function **Action** which represents the serverless function along with its conventions and metadata as part of the programming model.
+Throughout this course, you may see the word _function_ which may be used synonymously with the term _action_ since the functional source code of the _action_ is the primary focus for the developer.

 ## Creating Node.js Actions

-Review the following steps and examples to create your first JavaScript action.
+Review the following steps and examples to create your first JavaScript Action.

 1. Create a JavaScript file named 'hello.js' with these contents: